norman/friendly_id/README.md

 ## Compatibility

 FriendlyId 3.3.0 is compatible with Active Record 3.0 and 3.1.
+For Rails 3.2
+and higher, please use FriendlyId 4.x.

 If you are still on Rails 2.3, please use FriendlyId 3.2.x.